 About LIFE OF THE MIND INTERRUPTED:

-Academia isn’t an easy place to be if your brain isn’t quite right.
+Early in her career, Katie Pryal learned that being a professor isn’t easy if your brain isn’t quite right.

-The essays in this book cover topics such as disclosure of disabilities, accommodations and accessibility, how to be a good abled friend to a disabled person, the trigger warnings debate, and more.
-Written for a popular audience, for those with disabilities and for those who want to learn more about living a disabled life, Life of the Mind Interrupted aims to make higher education, and the rest of our society, more humane.
+With candor and grace, these essays discuss the disclosure of disabilities, accommodations and accessibility, how to be a good abled friend to a disabled person, the trigger warnings debate, and more.
+While harrowing at times, Pryal’s story is ultimately one of hope.
+With this memoir, she aims to make higher education—and all of our society—more humane.

 Praise for LIFE OF THE MIND INTERRUPTED:

 “Pryal writes with a refreshing and raw honesty.” –New York Times bestselling author Kate Moretti for Booktrib Magazine